-If the complaint is submitted to the building principal, District Administrator, or other administrator as identified above, that individual shall serve as, or designate, a complaint manager report the complaint to the District Compliant Officer.
-The complaint manager compliance officer shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint.
+If the complaint is submitted to the building principal, District Administrator, or other administrator as identified above, that individual shall report the complaint to the District Compliant Officer.
+The compliance officer shall be responsible for coordinating the processing of the complaint, including any attempt to mediate a possible resolution to the complaint, any investigation that may be necessary, and all communications with the individual(s) who submitted the complaint.